ritesh404/kudojs/docs/helper-functions.md

 ### `kudoJS.liftA2`

-lets us combine 2 separate wrapped values into one with a given function.
+combine 2 separate wrapped values into one with a given function.

 `liftA2(f: (a1: A, a2: A) => B, ar1: Apply<A>, ar2: Apply<A>): Apply<B>`